utshomax/postman-docs/src/pages/docs/collections/using-collections.md

 1. Select the request you want to move.
 1. Drag the request into the desired collection.

-> Alternatively, open the request and select **Save As**, then choose the collection you want to move it to.
+> Alternatively, open the request and select **Save As**, then choose the collection you want to copy it to.

 To move more than one request to a different collection, do the following: